milos-kostic/TomcatPortScanner/README.md

-scans ports if tomcat is running, and if web application is on that port
+The application scans ports if Tomcat is running and if a web application is on that port.